Sz0gun/learn-2-learn/README.md

 - **Python 3.9+**
 - **Django**
 - **Google Cloud Platform (GCP)**
+  I plan to use a Telegram bot integrated with Google Cloud Platform (GCP) to automatically manage server instances for the ESRGAN AI model.
+Users will be able to use the bot to start and stop the server, which will process high-resolution images using the ESRGAN model.
 - **Real-ESRGAN**
 - **Text-to-Speech (TTS)**
 - **Pyrogram**: Pyrogram is a framework written from the ground up that acts as a fully-fledged Telegram client based on the MTProto API.